camunda/camunda-docs-manual/content/update/minor/72-to-73/jboss.md

 ---

-The following steps describe how to upgrade the Camunda artifacts on a JBoss AS 7 and Wildfly 8 server in a shared process engine setting.
+The following steps describe how to update the Camunda artifacts on a JBoss AS 7 and Wildfly 8 server in a shared process engine setting.
 For the entire migration procedure, refer to the [migration guide][migration-guide].
 If not already done, make sure to download the [Camunda BPM 7.3 JBoss distribution][jboss-distro]